-Children and young people that we work with are often referred having experienced some degrees or trauma, either by virtue of their home circumstances (for example neglect and abuse), or through secondary factors (for example separation, loss or bereavement).
-This loss and/or trauma affects children and young people's engagement in education and wider society, depending on their personal resources and degree of resilience to manage this.
+Children and young people that we work with are often referred into the care of a Local Authority having experienced some degree of loss or trauma, either by virtue of their home circumstances (for example neglect and abuse), or through secondary factors (for example separation, loss or bereavement).
+This loss and/or trauma, affects children and young people's engagement in education and wider society, depending on their personal resources and degree of resilience to manage this.

-These experiences can lead to a combination of multiple vulnerabilities, from low self-esteem and difficulty in regulating emotions to becoming disengaged in education, seeking attention often through risky/illegal behaviour and low levels of resilience.
+These experiences can lead to a combination of multiple vulnerabilities, from low-self-esteem and difficulty in regulating emotions, to becoming disengaged in education, seeking attention often through risky/illegal behaviour and low levels of resilience.